peterhcharlton/ppg-beats/docs/tutorials/ppg_beat_detection.md

 # PPG Beat Detection

-This page provides a few examples of how to get started with the PPG beat detectors.
+Getting started with the PPG beat detectors.

+---

 ## Detecting beats in a PPG signal